andreas0x41/coding-tutorial-obsidian/content/Python/2 Control Flow/3 While Loop.md

 	count += 1
 ```

 This might seem like an infinite loop at first because the condition is always `True`.
-But actually the break statement will exit the loop as soon as count reaches 5 and because of that, the output will be exactly the same as in the last example.
+But actually, the break statement will exit the loop as soon as the count reaches 5 and because of that, the output will be exactly the same as in the example above.

 ```output
 Count is 0